netguru/heroes-api/README.md

 ## Getting Started

-Before you start, make sure you have [Docker](https://docs.docker.com/install/), [Prisma CLI](https://www.prisma.io/docs/1.34/get-started/01-setting-up-prisma-new-database-JAVASCRIPT-a002/#install-the-prisma-cli), and [Node](https://nodejs.org/en/) installed on your local machine.
+Before you start, make sure you have [Docker](https://docs.docker.com/install/) and [Node](https://nodejs.org/en/) installed on your local machine.

 ### Initial setup

 1. Launch Docker compose to run Prisma's and MySQL's images.
    `docker-compose up -d`

+2. Install all the dependencies.
+   `npm install`

-2. Generate prisma instance based on datamodel.
+3. Generate prisma instance based on datamodel.
    `npm run generate`

-3. Install all the dependencies.
-   `npm install`

 4. Deploy database schema into the MySQL database.
    `npm run deploy`